-OBJECTIVE: Fatigue is common among patients with Inflammatory Bowel Disease (IBD).
-Pro-inflammatory cytokines are elevated in chronic inflammation and can induce "sickness behaviors", such as fatigue.
-Chronic inflammatory states also lead to growth hormone (GH) resistance, demonstrated by low levels of Insulin-like Growth Factor (IGF-1) and elevated GH.
-This study evaluated the relationship between IGF-1, pro-inflammatory cytokine levels and fatigue in patients with IBD.
-METHODS: This prospective study of children with IBD, ages 10-16 years, were recruited from a sub-specialty ambulatory clinic.
-Participants and their parents completed age-appropriate generic and disease-specific health related quality of life (HRQOL) instruments.
+OBJECTIVE: Fatigue is common among patients with inflammatory bowel disease (IBD).
+Proinflammatory cytokines are elevated in chronic inflammation and can induce "sickness behaviors," such as fatigue.
+Chronic inflammatory states also lead to growth hormone resistance, demonstrated by low levels of insulin-like growth factor (IGF-1) and elevated growth hormone.
+This study evaluated the relationship between IGF-1, proinflammatory cytokine levels, and fatigue in patients with IBD.
+METHODS: In this prospective study children with IBD, ages 10 to 16 years, were recruited from a subspecialty ambulatory clinic.
+Participants and their parents completed age-appropriate generic and disease-specific health-related quality of life (HRQOL) instruments.
 Serum samples obtained at the same encounter were analyzed for Th17 cytokine and IGF-1 levels.
-HRQOL scores were compared to a healthy sample and HRQOL scores and cytokine levels were compared by IGF-1 z-score quartiles.
-RESULTS: 67 IBD patients were recruited, median age of 13.7 years (IQR, 11.7-15.3).
-48 (72%) had inactive disease based on Physician Global Assessment.
-IBD patients reported lower generic HRQOL (p = 0.0006) and more fatigue (p = 0.0004) than a healthy sample.
-Patients with IGF-1 z scores in the lowest quartile had significantly lower disease-specific HRQOL (p = 0.01) and more fatigue (p = 0.02) than the remainder of the cohort.
-Serum IL-10, IL-17A, IL-6, Interferon-gamma were significantly higher in IBD patients with IGF-1 z scores in the lowest quartile (p < 0.05).
-CONCLUSIONS: Children with sub-clinical IBD experience more fatigue and lower generic HRQOL than healthy children.
-Lower IGF-1 z scores are associated with more fatigue, and this relationship may be mediated through pro-inflammatory cytokines.
+HRQOL scores were compared to a healthy sample and HRQOL scores and cytokine levels were compared by IGF-1 z score quartiles.
+RESULTS: A total of 67 patients with IBD were recruited, median age of 13.7 years (interquartile range, 11.7-15.3).
+Forty-eight (72%) had inactive disease based on Physician Global Assessment.
+Patients with IBD reported lower generic HRQOL (P = 0.0006) and more fatigue (P = 0.0004) than a healthy sample.
+Patients with IGF-1 z scores in the lowest quartile had significantly lower disease-specific HRQOL (P = 0.01) and more fatigue (P = 0.02) than the remainder of the cohort.
+Serum interleukin (IL)-10, IL-17A, IL-6, and interferon-gamma were significantly higher in patients with IBD with IGF-1 z scores in the lowest quartile (P < 0.05).
+CONCLUSIONS: Children with subclinical IBD experience more fatigue and lower generic HRQOL than healthy children.
+Lower IGF-1 z scores are associated with more fatigue, and this relationship may be mediated through proinflammatory cytokines.